National Development Front: History

+The NDF organized parades with the slogan "Be the Sentinels of Islam" in major cities of Kerala in 2004, 2005, and in 2006.
+The parade became one of the regular activities on the Indian Independence Day.

 The NDF is in alliance with the Popular Front of India and collaborated in the Empower India conference held in Bangalore in February 2007.

 In 2012, the NDF organized various communal movements, demonstrations, rallies and other strikes against police brutality and government misconduct, claiming the right to work more in government employment.
 Reservations and allowances were implemented for Muslims.

 In 2021, the NDF was also involved in the hijab controversy in Kerala and Tamil Nadu by providing shelter, food and drink for those involved.